|

 Smithsonian Institute -References on the Sirenia

-bibliography that lists printed publications relating to manatees or
+an online bibliography that lists printed publications relating to manatees

 general, and periodicals.
 Several references are also available for young